golemfactory/golem-docs/src/pages/docs/creators/common/requestor-provider-interaction.md

 ### Invoices

-The provider sends the invoice when the agreement is terminated.
-The agreement may be terminated by the requestor (when he has no more tasks to execute for this provider), or by the provider (i.e. agreed agreement duration would expire, or the requestor would fail to accept a `debit note` on time).
+The agreement can be terminated either by the requestor, if there are no more tasks to be executed with the provider, or by the provider due to expiration of the agreed duration or the requestor's failure to timely accept a debit note.
+Upon termination of the agreement, the provider will send an invoice.

 ```bash
 InvoiceReceived {